London Help to Buy

 What is London Help to Buy?

-The London Help to Buy scheme is available to first-time buyer or buyers wanting to move up the property ladder in the London area.
+The London Help to Buy scheme is available to first-time buyer wanting to get on the property ladder in the London area.

 Unlike the normal Help to Buy scheme, which has an equity loan limit of 20%, the London Help to Buy has an increased equity loan of 40% of the total property value, to reflect the difference in the London property market.